 It’s good for you

-Researchers claim that olive oil can help reduce harmful cholesterol (lowering the risk of heart disease), and can help stabilise blood sugar levels.
+Researchers claim olive oil can help reduce harmful cholesterol (lowering the risk of heart disease), and can help stabilise blood sugar levels.

 There is also the suggestion from the University of Florence, that olive oil might help improve cognitive functioning.